lvdh/distributed-locustio-on-aws/README.md

         Name of an existing [AWS EC2 SSH Key Pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).

-### Smoke Test the Test Suite
+### Verify the Test Suite

-1. Test the local Locust test suite.
+1. Do a quick verification of the local Locust test suite before deploying it to the cluster.

     **Note:** This runs a short Locust load test locally, which targets the Locust `host` (see below).